 Which is what made Hot Stuff a real find for me.
 As intimated, Casper, Wendy & Spooky were all known to me via the Casper cartoons that had been running in syndication for quite a while by then.
 Hot Stuff, however, was this new and wondrous treasure.
 I loved Casper, but the character was defined by his friendliness, which made him feel a bit passive.
 Hot Stuff, on the other hand, was not passive.
 He went out and took care of business.
 Plus he was a devil, with just a touch of the sinister about him, which made him… interesting.

 The Joker issue was pretty good as well.
-It featured fantastic penciling by José Luis García-López—pencils that were so great even Vince Colletta’s inks couldn’t obscure it.
+It featured fantastic penciling by José Luis García-López—pencils that were so great even Vince Colletta’s inks couldn’t obscure their greatness.
 Again, like with the previous year’s Green Goblin, we get maniacally grinning clown that scared the bejeezus out of me:

 In this issue, the Joker was pitted against Green Arrow and Black Canary (albeit in her civilian identity of Dinah Lance).
 It was a great one-issue story.